upsatish/AWSConsoleNavigator/README.md

 ## Unsupported resources

-These resources could not be supported.
+These resources could not be supported:

 - Transit gateway attachment (tgw-attach-)
 - DB security group